FirstTestStation/FTS_InterconnectIOBox_OpenTAP_Plugin/README.md

 ## Installation

-To install the `FTS_InterconnectIOBox` plugin, follow these steps:
+To install the `FTS_InterconnectIOBox` plugin, two methods are available: you can directly use the TapPackage available in the repository, or if modifications are required, you can clone and build it.

+If clone methos is selected, Follow these steps:

 1. **Clone the Repository**:
     ```sh